cryptoadvance/specter-desktop/babel/README.md

 ### Submitting your changes
 The updated `messages.po` file should now show up in Github Desktop as having changes.

 <img src="img/github_desktop_1.png">

+_Note: You'll see the app offering to "create a fork".
+Do not create a fork!
+We want your local copy of the Specter Desktop code to remain connected to our repo, not a forked version that you'll have to manage._

-*_The next steps will break from typical `git` procedures in order to keep things simple for our non-programmer translators._*
+**_The next steps will break from typical `git` procedures in order to keep things simple for our non-programmer translators._**

 In a web browser go to github's latest version of the translation file you were just working on.
 Remember that the directories are organized by the two-letter language codes.
 So for Spanish ("es"):
 [https://github.com/kdmukai/specter-desktop/tree/babel_integration/src/cryptoadvance/specter/translations/es/LC_MESSAGES/messages.po](https://github.com/kdmukai/specter-desktop/tree/babel_integration/src/cryptoadvance/specter/translations/es/LC_MESSAGES/messages.po)